 Banned Books Week, September 18 - 24, 2022, is the annual celebration of the freedom to read.
 Libraries across the country—and even across the pond—host programs and displays that draw attention to the harms of censorship and the joys of unrestricted reading.

-The initiative spotlights the truth about censorship: books are still banned and challenged today.
-The ALA Office for Intellectual Freedom tracked 354 challenges to library, school and university materials in 2017.
-Banned books benefit our empathy, our democracy and our worldview.
+The initiative spotlights the truth about censorship: books are still banned and challenged today, In fact, there's been a dramatic increase in attempts to censor library materials in the last year.
+The ALA Office for Intellectual Freedom tracked 156 challenges in 2021.
+In just the last three months of 2021, the number of reported challenges to library, school, and university materials totaled more than 300.
+Banned books benefit our empathy, our democracy, and our worldview.
 This Banned Books Week, don’t sit on the sidelines.
 Learn how to get involved.

 *"Top 10 Most Challenged Books Lists", American Library Association.